locationtech/geomesa/docs/user/datastores/index_config.rst

 #. ``rewrite`` is called repeatedly
 #.
 The instance is cleaned up via the ``close`` method

 Interceptors will be invoked in the order they are declared in the user data.
+In order to see detailed information on the results of query interceptors, you can enable ``TRACE``-level logging on the class ``org.locationtech.geomesa.index.planning.QueryRunner$``.

 .. _stat_attribute_config: